wdaniau/fstl/README.md

   * Left clic : rotate the object
   * Right clic : translate the object
   * Wheel : zoom in/out
-  * You may also drag the file name in the statusbar to another application.
+  * You may also drag the file name from the statusbar to another application.
+(Be carefull though as dropping on the desktop will move the file there).

 Here's an interface panorama :